npyrz/npyrz/README.md

 ## Who Am I?

 I'm a 16 year old High School student from Chicago, and I plan on studying Computer Science.
-I'm currently a Front-End Web Developer, JavaScript Developer and Web Designer and I'm explanding my knowledge to other things.
+I'm currently a Front-End Web Developer and JavaScript Developer.
+In addition, I'm explanding my knowledge to other things.
 I've been coding for over three years, starting with discord bots and then progressing to developing websites, programs, scripts, and overall web development.
-If you are interested in any of my Services feel free to check them out here!
-If you have any concerns or questions feel free to contact me via discord or email!
+If you are interested in any of my services feel free to reach out, if you have any concerns or questions feel free to contact me via discord or email!

 ### Languages: